 What the Doctor Says About Acetaminophen

 Tylenol, a brand name for acetaminophen, is one of the most common over-the-counter drugs in the world, and you may be wondering what taking Tylenol every day does to your body.
 Inexpensive, available in a variety of forms, including tablet, chewable tablet, capsule, suspension or solution, extended-release tablet, and orally disintegrating tablet, nearly everyone has some form of it in their medicine cabinet, and use it effectively treat a variety of ailments.

 "Tylenol is fine as long as you don't take too much," Darren Mareiniss, MD, FACEP, Emergency Medicine Physician at Einstein Medical Center in Philadelphia, explains to Eat This, Not That!
 Health.
 He specifies that it is safe in adults for up to 4 grams per 24 hours.
 "Typically, it is dosed every 6 hours (325mg-1gm)."
 For children, the dose is 10-15mg/kg every 6 hours and it is weight based.
-So use it safely, and to protect your life and to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.
+So use it safely, and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.